hello-adam-martin/nightowl/README.md

 # NightOwl

 NightOwl is a Next.js-based web application for a late-night delivery service.
-It allows users to browse products, add items to their cart, and place orders for delivery within a specified service area.
+It allows users to browse products, add items to their cart, and place orders for delivery within a specified service area, with a focus on providing essential services during off-hours.

+## Unique Features

+- **Dynamic Store Hours**: Real-time store status updates based on configurable operating hours.
+- **Automatic Order Top-Up**: Automatically adds a top-up amount to meet the minimum order value.
+- **Countdown to Store Opening**: Displays a countdown timer when the store is closed, showing when it will open next.
+- **Flexible Service Area**: Configurable service area using geolocation coordinates.
+- **Local Business Integration**: Supports partnerships with local businesses, showcasing community involvement.

-## Features
+## Core Features

 - Product browsing with category filtering
 - Cart management